amalseby/US-Accident-Injury-dataset-analysis-using-R/README.md

+# Brief Explaination of the project( for more please go through the main pdf):

 # Introduction:

 This is a project involving the study of a dataset from the US Department of Labor’s “US Accident Injury Dataset”,